Hong Kong Museum of Art: Exhibitions

 The museum changes its displays regularly.
 The exhibitions in the museum are mainly of paintings, calligraphy and sculpture from Hong Kong, China and other parts of the world.
 It has cooperated with other museums as well.

 From 25 May to 4 July 1962, the museum (then still named the Hong Kong City Hall Museum and Art Gallery) held the major exhibition, Hong Kong Art Today.
 It was significant as the first exhibition with Hong Kong art as its theme.
 The exhibition also reflected how naturalism in art had become passé and that abstract art was favoured at that moment in time.

 Since 1975, the museum has hosted the Hong Kong Art Biennial Exhibition featuring the work of contemporary Hong Kong artists.
 It was renamed the Hong Kong Contemporary Art Biennial Awards in 2009.

 Transportation

 The museum is within walking distance of both East Tsim Sha Tsui station and Tsim Sha Tsui station of the Mass Transit Railway (MTR).
-It is even nearer the Tsim Sha Tsui Ferry Pier, which offers services to Wan Chai and Central.
+It is even closer to the Tsim Sha Tsui Ferry Pier, with services to Wan Chai and Central.